chemi5t/Hangman/README.md

   6. Sets
   7. Intro to Control Flow
   8. Imports
+- Task 2: Choose a random word from the list.
+Use the 'random' module and use the 'choice' method.
 - Task 3: Ask the user for input.
 - Task 4: Check that the input is a single character.
 Validate the input to ensure only a single letter is entered and that only alphabetical characters are provided by the user.
 - Followed by prerequisite: